Design: Interaction Design, IxD, M.A.

 This is IxD.

 The Master of Arts degree in Design has a concentration in Interaction Design, IxD.
-Offered through UNT's College of Visual Arts and Design, the M.A. in IxD program is the only one of its kind in the North Texas region.
-With this degree, you can launch and sustain a career in one of the hottest new professional disciplines, in one of the Top 20 most lucrative job markets in North America.
-Design thinking and human-centered design are at the heart of this new graduate program that began in 2017.
-Students can complete a master's in under 16 months, receive a minor, or take individual courses to augment a graduate degree in a related field.
+Offered through UNT's College of Visual Arts and Design, the M.A. in IxD program is the only one in the North Texas region.
+With this degree, you can launch and sustain a career in one of the emerging new professional disciplines in one of North America's Top 20 most lucrative job markets.
+Design thinking and human- and humanity-centered design are at the heart of this graduate program that has grown since its inception in 2017 into one of the most effective of its type in the U.S. Students can complete a master's in under 16 months, receive a minor, or take individual courses to augment a graduate degree in a related field.

 Whether you want to pivot your career, mature your organization, or define a product idea, the M.A. in IxD program can help you discover and achieve your future.
-The program immerses you in a research-based approach to design within the context of services and social innovation and offers courses for full- and part-time students.
+The program immerses you in learning experiences informed by research-based design approaches, emphasizing the design of interactive products, services and socially innovative experiences.
+Either full- or part-time students may take courses.

 The curriculum offers the following.